Adjusted Gross Income Definition

 Adjusted Gross Income (AGI) is calculated from the gross income and represents the net amount of income earned by an individual in a year including wages, capital gains, and retirement distributions, etc. after deducting above-the-line deductions.
 We use it to find out the taxable income of the individual, which is a way of determining deductions or credits a person is eligible to receive.

 Adjusted gross income is a modified version of gross income as the gross incomeGross IncomeThe difference between revenue and cost of goods sold is gross income, which is a profit margin made by a corporation from its operating activities.
-It is the amount of money an entity makes before paying non-operating expenses like interest, rent, and electricity. is the total amount of money earned by an individual in a year, including dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company., wages, capital gains, rental income, etc. In contrast, there are some above-the-line deductions in the calculation and therefore, more useful for the individual who pays tax as it makes the individual eligible to receive deductions and credits.
+It is the amount of money an entity makes before paying non-operating expenses like interest, rent, and electricity. is the total amount of money earned by an individual in a year, including dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity., wages, capital gains, rental income, etc. In contrast, there are some above-the-line deductions in the calculation and therefore, more useful for the individual who pays tax as it makes the individual eligible to receive deductions and credits.

 How to Calculate Adjusted Gross Income?

 The first step in calculating the adjusted gross income is finding out the accurate gross income of the individual by adding other sources of income to the total income earned in a particular year.
 Other sources of income include unemployment compensation, social security payments, profit from the sale of the estate, pensions, and so on.